cse110-w21-group1/cse110-w21-group1/admin/meetings/051621-sprintretro.md

 - Good progress on the log in page and the styling aspect
 - Main notes page still needs interaction
 - The rest of the components are waiting for the other components to finish before they can move on.
-    - Fyrebase waiting for notes and calendar page actual implementation
+    - Firebase waiting for notes and calendar page actual implementation
     - Nav bar waiting for the dummy calendar page to route to

 After the meeting: